eqbirvin/Conduit-Releases/README.md

 Conduit is on-device by design.
 It does not use APIs from the communication apps it supports.
 Instead, it relies on the notifications those apps post.

 This repo hosts the releases and updates for the app.
-I have another repo which is the actually app code.
+I have another repo which is the actual source [Conduit](https://github.com/eqbirvin/Conduit).

 >Hello!
 Before continuing, I just want to inform you that Conduit is a 85-90% AI coded app.
 I fully understand that is not every persons cup of tea so I want to be upfront.
 >